subnetter/subnet-docs/versioned_docs/version-0.1.0/features/payments/billing.md

 ## Pay per Use Model - The Happy Flow - A Concrete Example

-1. Provider SPA advertises a `minimum balance` requirement of 100 $SNP for new users in its service terms bundle.
+1. Provider SPA advertises a `minimum balance` requirement of 100 $SUB for new users in its service terms bundle.
 The bundle is publicly published on the Subnet blockchain.

-2. Client A selects SPA as its service provider and submits a blockchain transaction to it for 200 $SNP so its `current balance` is set to double of the minimum balance.
+2. Client A selects SPA as its service provider and submits a blockchain transaction to it for 200 $SUB so its `current balance` is set to double of the minimum balance.

 3. Client A uses the platform via SPA and send signed `payment authorizations` to SPA per the Subnet network protocol specs.

 4. Provider SPA stores the client's signed `payment authorizations`, and updates the client's balance based on the authorized amounts (debits).

-5. When user's `current balance` gets close to 100 $SNP due to ongoing usage charges, the provider sends the user's client a `payment request` message with a request to pay 100 $SNP to the provider and to bring the user's `current balance` back to the double of the `minimum balance`.
+5. When user's `current balance` gets close to 100 $SUB due to ongoing usage charges, the provider sends the user's client a `payment request` message with a request to pay 100 $SUB to the provider and to bring the user's `current balance` back to the double of the `minimum balance`.

-6. Client A sends Provider SPA a signed blockchain transaction for 100 $SNP and the provider submits it to the blockchain via the Cryptocurrency Node it operates.
+6. Client A sends Provider SPA a signed blockchain transaction for 100 $SUB and the provider submits it to the blockchain via the Cryptocurrency Node it operates.

-7. When the transaction is confirmed, Provider SPA adds 100 $SNP to the user's current balance as credit.
+7. When the transaction is confirmed, Provider SPA adds 100 $SUB to the user's current balance as credit.

 8. Go to step 3.